spcorcor18/LPO-8800/lectures/Lecture 5/README.md

 [Sampling distribution of the sample mean - discrete population distribution](https://istats.shinyapps.io/SampDist_discrete/) - illustrates sampling distribution of the sample mean where the population is a continuous random variable.

-[Sampling distribution of the sample proportion](https://istats.shinyapps.io/SampDist_Prop/) - illustrates samlpe distribution of the sample proportion.
+[Sampling distribution of the sample proportion](https://istats.shinyapps.io/SampDist_Prop/) - illustrates sampling distribution of the sample proportion.

 [CLT visualization](https://seeing-theory.brown.edu/probability-distributions/index.html#section3) - yet another very cool visualization of the CLT.